anishLearnsToCode/java-batch-10/README.md

 ### Topics Covered

 ### Sample Problems
-try the problems given below and have a look at the solution only after you have solved it to see the different implementations and ideas we might've used or to use as a reference if unable to solve yourself.
+Try the problems given below and have a look at the solution only after you have solved it to see the different implementations and ideas we might've used or to use as a reference if unable to solve yourself.

 | Problem | Platform | Solution Link |